ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureReferenceState.rst

 IProcedureReferenceState
 ========================

-.. py:class:: IProcedureReferenceState
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureReferenceState

    object

    Interface used to access the options for a reference state procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureReferenceState

 Overview
 --------